webgriffe/amp-magento/README.md

 ## In Memory Magento

 The folder InMemoryMagento contains a fake Magento server and client to be used for automated testing.
-We will soon add some tests to show how to use InMemoryMagento.
+Unit tests in tests/ApiClientTest.php show how to use InMemoryMagento.

 Contributing
 ------------